ferneediaz/SPOTIFYV2/README.md

 ## TECH STACK

-We chose NEXT.js as our frontend framework because it provides server-side rendering, which improves the performance and SEO of our application.
-It also has built-in support for TypeScript, which makes our code more reliable and easier to maintain.
+The frontend of this application was built using NEXT.js, a powerful framework that provides server-side rendering, resulting in improved performance and search engine optimization.
+NEXT.js also features built-in TypeScript support, which enhances code reliability and maintainability.

-Tailwind CSS is a utility-first CSS framework that helps us style our components quickly and consistently.
-It also has a large community and great documentation, so we can easily find solutions to any styling issues we encounter.
+Our team utilized Tailwind CSS, a utility-first CSS framework, to swiftly and consistently style components.
+With a vast community and well-documented resources, Tailwind CSS enabled us to rapidly overcome any styling hurdles we encountered.

-RecoilJS is a state management library that helps us manage the state of our application in a simple and scalable way.
-It's lightweight, easy to use, and integrates well with React components.
+To manage the application's state in a scalable and efficient manner, we employed RecoilJS, a lightweight and user-friendly state management library that seamlessly integrates with React components.

-Please note that the Spotify player will only work if your account is in premium.
-Also, the terms of use in Spotify Web API do not allow us to enable playback for free accounts.
+Please note that Spotify playback is only available to Premium account holders.
+Furthermore, Spotify Web API's terms of use prohibit enabling playback for free accounts.

 ## Getting Started